SanathT89/Conversation_Chatbot/TalkToMe/ReadMe.txt

-The appilication to e executed is TalkToMe.py.
+The appilication to be executed is TalkToMe.py.